RylanSchaeffer/rylanschaeffer.github.io/content/learning/probabilistic_graphical_models/expectation_maximization.md

 Why are alternative forms of the free energy useful?
-The second tells us that if we want to maximize the free energy with respect to $\theta$, we can do so independently of
+The second tells us that if we want to maximize the free energy with respect to $$\theta$$, we can do so independently of
 $$q(y)$$: generate samples from $$q(y)$$ and then choose $$\theta^* = \argmax_{\theta}
 \log p(x, y| \theta)$$, since $$H[q]$$ is constant with respect to $$\theta$$.
 The third tells us that if we want to maximize the free energy with respect to $$q(y)$$, we can